Robertshannon96/Master_DSI_notes/README.md

 * It is difficult to learn the effect size and direction of a feature... but this is the price we pay for a model that can handle nonlinear relationships.

 * For most real world problems, features don't have a constant effect size across all x-values, and sometimes the effect direction can even reverse at different levels of X

+### Gradient boosting
+The goal of ensemble methods is to combine the predictions of several models of a given learning algorithm to improve generalizability / robustness over a single model.

+Two families of ensemble models:
+* In averaging methods, high variance models are built and then their predictions are averaged.
+The combined model is usually better than any single model because its variance is reduced. (ex. bagging, random forests)

+* In boosting methods, high bias models are built sequentially on top of each other.
+The motivation is to combine many weak models to produce a powerful ensemble low-bias model in the end. (ex. boosted trees)

+Boosting-general idea
+* in boosting, an esemble of trees if grown sequentially, based on information learned in the previous tree.

+* Specifically, each new tree (after the first) is fit on some modified version of the training set based on results from the previous tree

+* In adaboost, the data associated with the largest residuals are weighted the most in the new training set

+* In gradient boosting, the new training set is the residuals (makes "new" training sets")

+1. What is a weak learner?
+* A (classifier, predictor, etc) that performs relatively poorly-- its accuracy is above chance, but just barely.
+2. How do bias & variance relate to a weak learner?
+* Low bias and high variance could be both really?
+Decrease one with out decreasing the other too much.
+3. How are weak learners used in boosting?
+* taking really high bias trees and stringing them together
+4. Describe how a decision tree can be a weak learner.
+* If we prune it a lot, then it could make the decison tree weaker.

+Use randomizedsearchCV to find your hyperparameters

+Randomized Parameter Optimization (RandomizedSearchCV) Implements a randomized search over parameters, where each setting is sampled from a distribution over possible parameter values.

+Boosting Tips
+* Overfitting can be a problem with boosting, TO prevent this:
+    * Keep the base estimator simple (limit its max_depth to 2-8)
+    * Limit M, the maximum number of iterations.
+Use staged_predict (a method on a gradient boosting regressor object) to monitor the train and test erros as they evolve with each iteration.
+    * Use shrinkage
+    * Use stochastic gradient boosting using subsample and max_features
+    * Use large vaues for min_samples_leaf(also limits the depth of the tree)

+Describe conceptually what boosting is
+* you give each tree a job in seriel, let the first tree build a little, then send on to the next tree to build and refine a little and so on.
+IN the long term the goal is to have a completely refined model.
+In boosting, we start with high bias trees and not high variance trees.
+Finished result is then low bias trees.

+* Describe the Gradient Boosting algorithm

+* List Gradient Boosting hyperparameters
+* Max_depth, max_features, shrinkage

+● Be able to use GridSearchCV to find the best hyperparameters for a model ● List a couple of useful non-sklearn based boosting algorithms